RedHatRanger/Darn_Good_Quotes/quote_of_the_day.md

 - 2026-06-29: "A complex system that is designed from scratch never works and cannot be patched up to make it work.
 You have to start over, beginning with a working simple system." -John Gall
 - 2026-06-30: "Splitting hairs over abstract future requirements just delays delivery.
 Code for today, but design it so it can easily change tomorrow." -Ron Jeffries
 - 2026-07-01: "Against the assault of laughter nothing can stand." -Mark Twain
+- 2026-07-02: "Conceptual integrity is the most important consideration in system design." -Fred Brooks
+- 2026-07-03: "Improving daily work is even more important than doing daily work." -Gene Kim
 -